BerkeleyAutomation/FETCH_CORE/README.md

 - If the Joystick (for teleoperation) won't connect to the Fetch, use the USB cable to connect it with the Fetch head.

+- When the robot is turned ON, the area where it is turned ON is considered the `'odom'` link.
+So be careful if you set points with respect to that frame.

+- For the physical robot, for BOTH MoveIt! and rviz you need to export the correct `ROS_MASTER_URI` variable.

 ## Tests